-When you take your first bite into these fork-tender, fall-off-the-bone pork ribs, you’ll experience the intense flavor the ribs have that results from the sheer simplicity of classic Italian cooking.
+When you take your first bite into these fork-tender, fall-off-the-bone pork ribs, you’ll experience the intense flavor the ribs!
+This results from the sheer simplicity of classic Italian cooking.
 And I do mean simple and packed with yum!

-Also for you is another step-by-step photo tutorial shared here so you can simply and easily scroll through each photo while you’re cooking and not have to worry about stopping a video and replaying it from some earlier point.
+I’ve included a step-by-step photo tutorial shared here so you can simply and easily scroll through each photo while you’re cooking.
 As always, the recipe can be found at the bottom of this post for you to print if you like.

 So let’s get to the kitchen!